Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \newpage

-## Field Scale
+# Field Scale

-### Synthetic 3D Reservoir Model
+## Synthetic 3D Reservoir Model

-In this section, the BayesOpt workflow is applied to the synthetic 3D reservoir model.
-The trough introduction of the model and gelogical describtion can be found in [@jansen2014] .
+In this section, the BO workflow is applied to a synthetic 3D reservoir model.
+The trough introduction of the model and it's gelogical describition can be found in [@jansen2014] .
 Known as "Egg Model" it has a geology of channelized depositional system.
+The 3D model has eight water injectors and four producers wells shown in Figure \@ref(fig:eggbase).
+The geological model has highly permeable channels which are described by 100 equi-probable geological realizations, three of which are illustrated in left side of Figure \@ref(fig:combine).[@hong2017].

 \begin{figure}